Reactivation Employment Permit

 You (or your prospective employer) can make a new application for a Reactivation Employment Permit to the Employment Permits Section of the Department of Jobs, Enterprise and Innovation.
 You apply using the Employment Permits Online System (EPOS).
 The supporting documentation required includes the “Reactivation Employment Permit” letter from the Department of Justice and Equality.

 Processing and reviews

 You can check the status of your application through the online status enquiry facility.
-The application processing times are on the Department of Jobs, Enterprise and Innovation’s website.
+The application processing times are on the Department of Business, Enterprise and Innovation’s website.
 The official processing your application will either grant it or refuse it and must give specific reasons for refusal.
 If your application is refused you may appeal the decision within 28 days, using the review of decision to refuse an employment permit form.

 Either an employer or an employee can apply for a renewal using the Employment Permits Online System (EPOS) 16 weeks before the expiry of the permit.

 When you are issued with your Reactivation Employment Permit you need to register with the Burgh Quay Registration Office (if living in Dublin) or the regional registration office or the local Garda District Headquarters (if living outside Dublin).
 You must do this to get permission to remain in the State as an employee.
 It is important to do this as otherwise you will not have the correct immigration status.